DreamyWanderer/Final_Lab/Document/datasetScheme.md

 For any empty field: set `null`

 Each colleted news will be saved as a document with above features.
 The features may be changed in the future.

+## About `topic` field

+Beside using topic extraction tools later, we try to define a predefined scope of **general topics**.
+It means each of news sample has at least $1$ value in `topic` list field, and the first one is that general topic.
+We establish this general `topic` to avoid the case that all dataset does not have common `topic` values which can make EDA meaningless.
+Certainly each news sample still has other values in `topic`, which is can be considered specific topics.

+The following is the list of general topics (build from VnExpress.net):

+- Thời sự
+- Thế giới
+- Kinh tế
+- Bất động sản
+- Khoa học
+- Giải trí
+- Thể thao
+- Pháp luật
+- Giáo dục
+- Sức khỏe
+- Đời sống
+- Du lịch
+- Số hóa (Công nghệ)